alphagov/govuk-import-export-prototype/guide/starting-to-export/export-goods-outside-eu.markdown

 Pay any tax or duty you owe in the destination country.
 You won't usually pay UK duty on exports.

 If you're VAT registered, you can [zero-rate](http://www.gov.uk/vat-businesses/vat-rates) the VAT on most goods you export to non-EU countries.

-###If you export regularly outside the EU

-You can get help keeping records of customs declarations, for example if you're a large business using different warehouses or freight forwarders.